scottaw66/scottwillsey/src/content/now/now.md

 ### Apple Home

-- Installed a [Eve Outdoor Cam](https://www.evehome.com/en-us/eve-outdoor-cam) to cover a front-of-house blind spot.
+- Installed an [Eve Outdoor Cam](https://www.evehome.com/en-us/eve-outdoor-cam) to cover a front-of-house blind spot.
 This is a combination light and camera so it replaces one of the outdoor lights to the side of the garage.